TheMegamind/sync-holes/README.md

 - If an error occurs, the script prints a message to the console and logs details to `/var/log/sync-holes.log` (or your chosen log location).
 - Run `sync-holes.sh -v` to see verbose logs, and `sync-holes.sh -v -u` to unmask sensitive data.
 - The script attempts to install missing dependencies (on Debian-based, Fedora-based, or macOS).
 If that fails, you must install them manually.
-- If you still have issues, please open a GitHub issue with a **verbose log** of the run.
+- **If you still have issues**, please open a GitHub issue with a **verbose log** of the run.
+Also include your OS (Debian, Fedora or macOS) and the specific hardware the script is runnning on.

 ---